 The normal time graduation date or contract end date allows for an absence rate of 10% and all school observed holidays.
-See enrollment agreement for exact contract end date\.
+See enrollment agreement for exact contract end date.

-LEAVE OF ABSENCE (LOA) Policy
+LEAVE OF ABSENCE (LOA)

-Federico Beauty Institute recognizes the need of a Leave of Absence when a medical condition, military commitment, or other extenuating circumstances warrant an interruption in study.
-Students must follow the following LOA Policy.
+Federico Beauty Institute recognizes the need of a Leave of Absence when a medical condition, military commitment, or when the school administration deems that the student is unable to benefit from his/her education.